mm-mansour/html2x/README.md

 ## Building the containers

-If you prefer to build the containers as: you can do so by simply executing the docker_build.sh file after cloning the project.
+If you prefer to build the containers, you can do so by simply executing the docker_build.sh file after cloning the project.